 Credit Cards that offer rewards can help you get back some of what you are spending and can really help you reach financial goals more quickly.
 These are some of my tips for using reward credit cards to get the most out of them.

 - Use the card.
 You won’t get the rewards if you don’t use the card.
-If your weekly grocery budget is $150 that means 150 points with a program like Arvest Flex Rewards™.
-That will add up fast and it’s money you are spending anyway.
+If your weekly grocery budget is $150 and you get 1 point per dollar that will add up fast and it’s money you are spending anyway.

 - Pay off the card each month.
 To help your credit score and prevent building up debt be sure you pay off your card each month.
 I pay mine weekly if they have a balance, that way I know I’m staying on top of it.